 - Membership: chaired by Carol LeNoury, of ERIS (Environmental Risk Information Service), this committee is primarily responsible for member recruitment and retention, our annual membership drive and keeping member needs at the heart of the decisions we make.

-- Technical Advisory Committee (TAC): Chaired by Peter Sutton of Terrapex, TAC monitors the development and implementation of legislative and regulatory changes, mainly at the provincial level.
+- Technical Advisory (TAC): Chaired by Peter Sutton of Terrapex, TAC monitors the development and implementation of legislative and regulatory changes, mainly at the provincial level.
 The committee has members in all Canadian regions; they report on changes in their regions at each meeting.
 TAC also replies to requests for comment or public consultations, often in partnership with the Government Relations Committee.

 In addition, CBN has three ad hoc committees: